 AHRQ PSNet was launched in April 2005.
 AHRQ PSNet is dedicated to the memory of Dr. Daniel Stryer, the Director of AHRQ's Center for Quality Improvement and Patient Safety, who died at age 41 in May 2005.

-AHRQ PSNet and AHRQ WebM&M are funded by the Agency for Healthcare Research and Quality and edited by a team at the University of California, Davis, and IMPAQ International, LLC., with the technical support of Pantheon.
+AHRQ PSNet and AHRQ WebM&M are funded by the Agency for Healthcare Research and Quality and edited by a team at the University of California, Davis, and American Institutes for Research (AIR), with the technical support of Pantheon.
 A Technical Expert Panel, comprised of experts in patient safety, health care quality, and clinical disciplines, guide the editorial team.

 AHRQ PSNet Collection